Here's What Kevin Durant Tweeted On Wednesday

 Even though Kyrie Irving has not played in any games this season, Durant and James Harden look like they will still have the Nets as a top contender when the playoffs begin.

-On Wednesday evening, the Nets are in Houston to play the Rockets after beating the Mavericks the night before in Dallas, and Durant has been ruled out for the game due to rest (see tweet below from FantasyLabs NBA).
+On Wednesday evening, the Nets were in Houston to play the Rockets after beating the Mavericks the night before in Dallas, and Durant was ruled out for the game due to rest and the Nets fell to the Rockets 114-104.

 Related stories on NBA basketball